-This is one of the most coveted spots in town, and you’ll definitely want to linger here for a while.
+This is one of the most coveted dinner spots in town, and you’ll definitely want to linger here for a while.
 You can do that at RIB Beef & Wine restaurant at the Pestana Vintage Hotel, which also happens to be one of our top hotel recommendations in Porto.
-It has one of the best spots on the waterfront.

 The restaurant’s main focus is aged beef, like the Tomahawk Irish Black Angus and Chateaubriand.
 You can sit outside and enjoy the views and the people watching, or you can sit inside the lovely restaurant.

-Portologia: a Cozy and Welcoming Wine Bar
+Portologia: a Cozy and Welcoming Wine Tasting Bar

-Not that there isn’t enough places along the waterfront to try port wine, but sometimes you want a place where you can sit down and relax in a cozy wine bar instead.
+Not that there aren’t enough places along the waterfront and in Vila Nova de Gaia to try port wine, but sometimes you want a place where you can sit down and relax in a cozy wine bar instead.

 This is the place to try a bunch of the small local Port producers that don’t necessarily have a tasting room.
 They have an extensive menu of options, but conveniently also feature flights of wine with small appetizers that pair well with the wines.

-Each has a make-shift grilling station set up outside their restaurant where they grill the fish to perfection.
+Each has a makeshift grilling station set up outside their restaurant where they grill the fish to perfection.
 Take your pick of the fresh seafood that is on display and then have them grill it up with some salt and olive oil, and you have the best meal you can imagine.

 The name was inspired by a poem by beloved national poet Luís de Camões.
-You’ll find only the freshest, straight off the boat seafood on display at the front of the restaurant, so you can choose what you want to eat.
+You’ll find only the freshest, straight-off-the-boat seafood on display at the front of the restaurant, so you can choose what you want to eat.
 I had barnacles for the first time here – amazing!